 “The aim of argument, or of discussion, should not be victory but progress.”
 Karl Popper.

-I am a retired litigation lawyer with over 40 years of experience in environmental, electricity, energy, and constitutional issues.
+I am a retired litigation lawyer with over 40 years of experience in human rights, constitutional, environmental and energy issues.
 I have appeared at all levels of court including the Supreme Court of Canada, and in every province of Canada.
-I have been invited as a guest lecturer at almost all of the law schools in this country.
+I have been invited as a guest lecturer at almost all of the law schools in Canada.
 I am also the author of over 100 legal articles and a law book, and have been an adjunct faculty member at four Canadian law schools.